 Assemble the Plant Wall

-Once you have potted and watered all of your plants it is time to assemble the finished plant wall.
+Once you have potted and watered all of your plants, it is time to assemble the finished plant wall.
 Hang the fabric planter on the wall before adding the plants to ensure it is secure and avoid any spills.
 Use an electric drill to fasten sturdy hooks on to the wall for support.
+Make sure to fasten the planter into studs in the wall, because the hanger can be heavy once it's filled with plants.
 Once the planter is secure, add the plants to the wall one by one and organize them until you are satisfied with the overall look!

 Once your plant wall is fully assembled, the main care requirements will be ensuring the plants receive enough water and appropriate light.